-- 1. These Regulations only apply to sales of food and drink as defined in Section 63A(a) of the Consumer Protection Act 2007 and do not apply to any other type of grocery goods.
-In particular, they do not apply to toiletries, household cleaning products or garden plants/bulbs (as defined in Section 63A(b), (c) and (d) of the 2007 Act) nor do they apply to the supply of raw material in the agriculture sector to processors (for instance supply of milk to creameries or animals or meat to processors) or animal feed. - 2.
+- 1. These Regulations only apply to sales of food and drink as defined in Section 63A(a) of the Consumer Protection Act 2007 and do not apply to the other classes of grocery goods as defined in Section 63A(b), (c) and (d) of the 2007 Act.
+They do not currently apply to toiletries, household cleaning products or garden plants/bulbs. - 2.
 The worldwide turnover threshold of €50 million applies to sales of food and drink products generated by retailer or wholesalers operating in the State.
-The threshold will not apply to turnover generated by the retailer or wholesaler for products other than food and drink (as defined). - 3.
-These Regulations only apply to direct suppliers (whether they are located within the State or not) who have a contractual relationship with a retailer or wholesaler and not to any other grocery goods undertakings as defined in Section 63A of the Consumer Protection Act 2007 (e.g. they do not apply to the sale of food and drink by wholesalers to retailers who are franchisees or part of a symbol group of that wholesaler).
-It should be noted that retailers (who have an annual worldwide turnover above the €50 million threshold and who are franchisees and belong to a symbol group of such a wholesaler) will, if they enter into a grocery goods contracts with direct suppliers in their own right, be subject to the application of the Regulations only in respect of such grocery goods contracts. - 4.
-The Regulations shall apply to contracts entered into on or after 30 April 2016 as well as to contracts (which were entered into before that date) but which are renewed on or after that date. - 5.
-Both parties should conduct their trading relationships in good faith and in a fair, open and transparent manner and to respect the terms and conditions of the agreed contracts. - 6.
-Any term of a grocery goods contract which directly or indirectly contravenes, waives or restricts a provision of the Regulations is not binding or enforceable. - 7.
-For the purposes of these Regulations, the terms "payment" and "allowance" are defined as follows: - "payment": means any compensation, consideration, allowance or inducement in any form (monetary or otherwise) and includes more favourable contractual terms;
+The threshold will not apply to non-grocery turnover generated by the retailer or wholesaler. - 3.
+These Regulations only apply to direct suppliers who have a contractual relationship with a retailer or wholesaler and not to any other grocery goods undertakings as defined in Section 63A of the Consumer Protection Act 2007. - 4.
+The Regulations shall apply to contracts entered into on or after 30 April 2016 as well as to contracts (which were entered into before that date) but which are renewed on or after that date.

+5. Both parties should conduct their trading relationships in good faith and in a fair, open and transparent manner.